Rood-Jordan/DBMS-Project-CS-457/README.md

 - INSERT DATA: adds data into specified table relating to metadata input from creation of that table prior.
 - UPDATE DATA: modifies data in table based on specifications given (e.g., changing price where name is 'Gizmo' at every occurrence within a table).
 - REMOVE DATA: deletes data from table based on given bounds or parameters.
+- INNER JOIN TABLES - two basic syntax to compare attribute fields in two tables and join them together if equal comparison.
+- LEFT OUTER JOIN TABLES - similar to inner join with comparision between table fields but joins onto the first table input by user.

 ---
 ## Sample Execution, Output, and Usage Examples